 We can arrange both on-road and off-road biking trips to suit all interests and abilities.
 We have access to range of KONA mountain bikes, helmets and gloves so if you are interested in biking with us please advise us of your height as soon as possible to secure a bike for your size.

 For transfers and tours we use small private minibuses and 4 x 4 vehicles such as Hyundai Santa Fee depending on the size of the party.
 Be prepared for long driving days when crossing over passes.

-The official language in Bhutan is Dzongkha.
+Language: The official language in Bhutan is Dzongkha.
 However, English and Hindi is widely spoken and most signs are bilingual.

 The first thing that strikes you after arrival in Bhutan is the dress that everyone around is wearing.
 The colorful dress of the men is called the gho which is something similar to the Scottish kilt.
 With length up to the knee, and the upper part of the dress wraps around the body and loosened as per the size & fitting.
 There are many pockets in the inside.
 Its surprising how much can be stored in these pockets.
 The women wear the kiras which are full length unstitched garments fastened at the shoulders by two hook like clips called komas and a waistband which is also of a similar cloth.
 Added to this is a blouse and a jacket which completes the dress.
 The range of colors is varied and the dress material fine.
 By law, and custom, every government worker, every teacher and almost everyone holding public office has to wear the traditional dress.
 Even school uniforms conform to this dress code.

 You'll soon no doubt notice that this same uniformity spills over into architecture; every building has to have the basic traditional form.
 This is mandated by law so there are no "modern" looking buildings.
 There is a degree of uniformity and tradition that shows through.